 Section 4.1.2 describes the effects from fishing on the biological/ecological environment and is not repeated here.
 This action considers allowing regions to establish closed areas in the adjacent federal waters.
-Alternative 1 (No Action) is not likely to have direct or indirect effects on the biological/ecological environment.
+Alternative 1 (no action) is not likely to have direct or indirect effects on the biological/ecological environment.

-Preferred Alternative 2 would allow regions to establish closed areas in adjacent federal waters.
+Alternative 2 would allow regions to establish closed areas in adjacent federal waters.
 The spatial and temporal extent of the closures could have both benefits and adverse effects to the biological/ecological environment based on the shift in fishing effort.
-For example, assuming that Florida and Alabama are separate regions, if Florida establishes a closed area in the federal and state waters in the Panhandle but the Alabama waters are still open, then it is reasonable to assume that fishermen may shift their effort from Florida state waters to Alabama state waters and concentrate the impacts on the biological/ecological environment.
-The concentration of effort could contribute to a localized depletion of the stock.
-On the other hand, the area closed by Florida would have less fishing effort due to the closure and benefit the localized stock.
+For example, assuming that Florida and Alabama are separate regions, if Florida establishes a closed area in the federal and state waters in the panhandle and the Alabama waters are still open, then it is reasonable to assume that the fishing effort may shift into the Alabama waters and concentrate the impacts on the biological/ecological environment.
 In addition, while the closed areas would restrict the harvest of red snapper, the most likely indirect effect on the stock from this action would be on discard mortality as anglers harvest other reef fish.
 During red snapper closures, fishermen targeting other reef fish species often catch red snapper as bycatch that cannot be landed.
 The temporal (Option 2a) and spatial (Option 2b) restrictions would decrease the shift of fishing effort and likely decrease the impact on the biological/ecological environment.